Sage-Bionetworks/sysbioDCCjsonschemas/README.md

 There are python scripts in the code/python folder for generating metadata templates and annotation tables based on the metadata template schemas registered in Synapse.

 **NOTE:** The scripts in this repository assume the latest versions of all JSON schema are registered.
 If you have added or changed a schema, ensure the schema has been registered before running the scripts.

-schematic_workflow contains code used to generate the data models, JSON and xlsx templates in schema_metadata_templates/schematic_test.

 #### Annotations Table